Identity and access management for Amazon Aurora

 -

 Service role – A service role is an IAM role that a service assumes to perform actions on your behalf.
 An IAM administrator can create, modify, and delete a service role from within IAM.
-For more information, see Creating a role to delegate permissions to an AWS service in the IAM User Guide.
+For more information, see Create a role to delegate permissions to an AWS service in the IAM User Guide.

 -